 Vegetation in Namibia is strongly influenced by rainfall.
 The plant diversity and tallest trees are most lush in the north-eastern parts of the country and contrast sparser and shorter to the west and south of the country.
 This gradient is not simple as factors such as soil types, landscape and human impacts may also influence the vegetation.
-The plant diversity (100 to 150 species) for this area is low to medium, with low endemism (2 to 5 species) and the dominant vegetation structure for the EPL is dense shrubland, the vegetation type is highland shrubland and the EPL falls within the Savanna biome (Mendelsohn et al. 2002) as shown in Figure 10.
+The plant diversity (150 to 300 species) for this area is medium, with low to moderate endemism (2 to 15 species) and the dominant vegetation structure for the EPL is dense shrubland, the vegetation type is highland shrubland and the EPL falls within the Savanna biome (Mendelsohn et al. 2002).